vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Aren't we back to the database model?

-Not quite but in truth we are much closer than all the noise surounding Open Data Lake table formats would have us believe.
+Not quite but in truth we are much closer than all the noise surounding Open Data Lake Table Formats would have us believe.

 What remains and is it disruptive?
 In short we believe it is.